 - Windows 10 offers a series of advanced recovery option that allows users to clean install the OS.

-- Go to Settings > Update & Security > click on Recovery under the left pane.
+- Go to Settings, select Update & Security and click on Recovery under the left pane.

-- Click on Get Started under Reset this PC > choose to Keep your files.
+- Click on Get Started under Reset this PC and choose Keep my files.
 Follow the on-screen instructions to complete the reset.
+If the System Restore fails to extract the original copy, learn how to solve the issue with this expert guide.

 - If you don’t want to reset your computer, you can try to boot your computer in Safe Mode in order to identify if there are any apps or software that are causing this problem.